RCBC Plaza

 RCBC Plaza is an office skyscraper complex located in Makati, Philippines.
-It is home to the offices of the Rizal Commercial Banking Corporation (RCBC) and is composed of two buildings: the taller RCBC Plaza Yuchengco Tower and the smaller RCBC Plaza Tower 2.
-The taller tower stands at 192 m from the ground to its architectural top, and is currently the 8th-tallest complete building in Makati, and is the 16th-tallest building in the Philippines, while the shorter tower stands at 170 m.
+It is home to the offices of the Rizal Commercial Banking Corporation (RCBC) and is composed of two buildings: the taller RCBC Plaza Yuchengco Tower (Tower 1) and the smaller RCBC Plaza Tower 2.
+The taller tower stands at 192 m from the ground to its architectural top, and is currently the 8th tallest complete building in Makati, and is the 16th-tallest building in the Philippines, while the shorter tower stands at 170 m.
 At the time of its completion, the complex, as a whole, was considered by its developers to be the largest and most modern office development in the country.

 Design and construction

 The RCBC Plaza was designed by international architectural firm Skidmore, Owings & Merrill, LLP, in cooperation with local architectural firm W.V.
 Coscolluela & Associates.
 The structural design was provided by international engineering company Skilling Ward Magnusson Barkshire in cooperation with local engineering company R.S.
 Caparros Associates & Company.
 Project management services was provided by Bovis Lend Lease, while construction management works were provided by Pacific Orient Consultants & Management, Inc. The Main Contractor was ECW Joint Venture consisting of EEI Corporation (Philippines), Concrete Constructions (Australia) and Walter Bau (Germany).
 The superstructure construction works were self performed by ECW JV.
 EEI Corporation is also a part of the Yuchengco Group of Companies.